St. Olof Medieval Church

 Sysmä's medieval, gothic style church is built of grey stone and

 design of C.L.
-Engel, to be a cruciform church.
+Engel, to become a cruciform church.

 Additional information with pictures available at www.sysmanseurakunta.fi